Noiredd/PEGAS/docs/reference.md

 so when either of those two events are encountered, PEGAS will create so-called "virtual stages" to account for the state change.
 For a basic explanation how that mechanism works, [read this](magic.md).
 For an in-depth look, analyze the function `initializeVehicleForUPFG` in [`pegas_util.ks`](../kOS/pegas_util.ks).
-(Additionally, constant-acceleration stages, i.e. ones with `gLim` key defined, will also be handled by insertion a virtual stage.)
+(Additionally, constant-acceleration stages, i.e. ones with `gLim` key defined, will also be handled by insertion of a virtual stage.)

-In any case, be aware of one fact: every time you use `gLim` or `jettison` or `shutdown`, you add 1 virtual stage to your vehicle and further complicate the event sequence.
+In any case, be aware of one fact: every time you use `gLim` or `jettison` or `shutdown`, you add (at least) 1 virtual stage to your vehicle and further complicate the event sequence.
 Using too many virtual stages might possibly result in issues - especially when they end up occurring too close together\*.
-It is recommended to limit vehicle acceleration via either `shutdown` or `gLim`, but not both;
+It is recommended to limit vehicle acceleration via either `shutdown` or `gLim`, but not both (although technically this configuration is legal and PEGAS should handle it correctly);
 similarly, it is recommended to put jettison events happening in rapid succession in a single one wherever possible, or changing them into a `jettison`-`stage` combo (with all mass lost put into the jettison, to create only a single virtual stage).
 For example, when flying an Atlas V, you want to first drop the payload fairing, and a few seconds later the forward load reactor.
-Instead of two `jettison` events with individual component masses in each separate event, you could simplify by putting one `jettison` to drop the fairing _but already subtract the load reactor's mass too_, and then a `stage` to only drop the load reactor, its mass already being accounted for.
+Instead of two `jettison` events with individual component masses in each separate event, you could simplify by putting one `jettison` to drop the fairing _and also account for the load reactor's mass at this point_, and then a `stage` to only drop the load reactor.
 This results in a single additional virtual stage instead of two.

 \* - I've personally tested (with some extra debugging and trial-and-error)